CartoDB/carto-for-developers-guides/amazon-location/docs/guides/01-using-mapbox-gl.md

 In order to visualize the CARTO tileset, we are going to take advantage of the new TileJSON endpoints in the Maps API v2.
 We just need to provide the endpoint URL through the [`source.url`](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/) property while calling the [`addLayer`](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#addlayer) method on the map.

-We are using a public tileset generated using our BigQuery Tiler and we have are assigning a different color to each line representing a river depending on the value of the `bearing` attribute.
+We are using a public tileset generated using our BigQuery Tiler and we are assigning a different color to each line representing a river, depending on the value of the `bearing` attribute.

 ```js
 map.addLayer(